Leonard Goldenson

-Leonard H. Goldenson (December 7, 1905 – December 27, 1999) was the founder and president of the United States-based television network American Broadcasting Company (ABC), from 1953 to 1986.
+Leonard H. Goldenson (December 7, 1905 – December 27, 1999) was the founder and president of the United States–based television network American Broadcasting Company (ABC), from 1953 to 1986.
 Goldenson, as CEO of United Paramount Theatres, acquired a then-struggling ABC from candy industrialist Edward J. Noble.
 Goldenson focused on investing heavily on sports and news coverage along with creating synergy between Hollywood studios and television networks.
 Goldenson turned ABC into a media conglomerate, owning television and radio stations along with newspapers and book publishers.

 His innovations with ABC in terms of programming and media synergy would have lasting implications on the American television industry, and be emulated by leadership of other networks.
-He was portrayed in the 2002 TNT movie Monday Night Mayhem by Eli Wallach.
+He was portrayed by Eli Wallach in the 2002 TNT movie Monday Night Mayhem.

 Early life and career

-Goldenson was born to a Jewish family in Pennsylvania in 1905.
+Goldenson was born in Pennsylvania, on December 7, 1905, to a Jewish family in Pennsylvania in 1905.
 He grew up in the town of Scottdale, Pennsylvania, and graduated from Scottdale High School.
 He was educated at Harvard, and entered the entertainment industry in 1933 as an attorney for Paramount Pictures after graduating from Harvard Law School.
-Goldenson was hired to help reorganize United Paramount Theatres, Paramount's theater chain, which at the time was nearing bankruptcy.
-So skillful was his work at this assignment that Paramount's chief executive officer, Barney Balaban, hired Goldenson as deputy to the manager of the Paramount Theaters chain.